A-Nitram/Jaxxa-Rimworld/README.md

 * making the original Shield mod, and thanks for allowing anything to be done with it.
  * http://ludeon.com/forums/index.php?topic=2677.msg24772#msg24772

+Thanks to EdB for:
+* Allowing people to look through his UI code.

 Thanks to Kulverstukass for:
 * Awesome bug reporting and feedback.